 - 1950 Deluxe $49.50 - today $646.71

 Why do some Dishmasters have plastic covers?

 Because plastic does not rust or pit.
 It's the same reason your car has plastic bumpers and panels.
-For over 43-years we have successfully used chrome plated ABS plastic in place of chrome plated metal.
+Since 1976 we have successfully used chrome plated ABS in place of chrome plated metal.
 Prior to 1976, the covers were made from metal and, just like older vehicles, the cover eventually rusted/pitted.
 The weight of metal may feel more substantial while in your hands, but once installed, you can't tell the weight and the plastic cover functions just as well and lasts much longer.